peterfmcnair/peterfmcnair.github.io/index.md

 # Where are you writing?
 You can explore [my blog](blog) for personal ruminations and anecdotes and [my notes](https://publish.obsidian.md/peterfmcnair) for a more objective knowledge base.

+I'm also developing some opinion and informative pieces on medium - check these out at [medium.com/@peterfmcnair](https://medium.com/@peterfmcnair).